italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #figure-plug-config title="Data structure for optical module Configuration Attributes"}

 {: #plug-pm-definition}
-## Coherent optical module Performance Monitoring Data
+## optical optical module Performance Monitoring Data

 {{figure-plug-pm}} shows the list of optical module Performance Monitoring (PM) and state data, which are critical components in optical networks, enabling network engineers to ensure optimal performance, identify issues, and maintain network reliability.
-Operators monitor a range of attributes on both the optical/photonic and electrical sides of coherent modules, including channel input power, channel output power, central frequency, current Optical Signal-to-Noise Ratio (OSNR), Bit Error Rate (BER), chromatic dispersion, laser temperature, link status, and more.
+Operators monitor a range of attributes on both the optical/photonic and electrical sides of optical modules, including channel input power, channel output power, central frequency, current Optical Signal-to-Noise Ratio (OSNR), Bit Error Rate (BER), chromatic dispersion, laser temperature, link status, and more.
 These parameters directly impact the quality and integrity of the transmitted data across both optical and electrical domains.

 ~~~~